Football clubs

 1898 - 1914

-The Boys Own Society was a youth club based at the Robertson Street Congregational Church and a football team was formed in 1898.
-The club name was nearly always shortened to BOS, which is most likely where the BOS field located down Elphinstone Road gets its name from.
-However there are no records of the BOS football team using the field, who are recorded to have used Ore Valley, West Hill and Bopeep for home fixtures.
+The Boys Own Society was a youth organisation based at the Robertson Street Congregational Church, and a football team was formed in 1898.
+The club name was almost always shortened to BOS, which is likely the origin of the BOS Field located on Elphinstone Road.
+However, there are no records of the BOS football team ever using that field; instead, they are recorded as playing home fixtures at Ore Valley, West Hill, and Bopeep.

-The team initially played friendly games before competing in local competitions for three seasons from 1904, after which they returned to informal games.
-The team lasted until the outbreak of World War One, after which they never reformed.
+The team initially played friendly matches before entering local competitions for three seasons from 1904, after which they returned to informal games.
+The club continued until the outbreak of the First World War, after which it never reformed.

 Calvert